Murphy-Joe/ReWordle/README.md

+### Overview
+> Whether it's the first guess with 2309 possible answers or the fourth guess with 3 possible answers, this algorithm uses the "narrowing ability" of a guess to choose the shortest path to winning.

 ### End Result
-- If the algorithm is played start to finish it averages 3.5 guesses to solve Wordle
+> If the algorithm is played start to finish it averages 3.5 guesses to solve Wordle

 <details>
 <summary> How</summary>